 Anyway, if you would like to get yourself or your loved ones some ridiculously cool sunglasses, here is a list of stores that sell Dreamland sunglasses.

 All the items on this list are things that we think perfectly represent Costa Rica.
 There is not a specific company that we recommend for these products.

-Coffee is the quintessential Costa Rica gift.
-If you are debating what to get your family or friends, you really can’t go wrong with coffee.
+Coffee is the quintessential Costa Rica gift to bring back to your friends and family.
+You really can’t go wrong with Costa Rica coffee!

 Pro Tip: Britt Coffee is located near San Jose and actually has a really fun and informative coffee tour.
 You can then buy all the coffee you need in their gift shop.
-You can find out more on their site here.
+You can find out more on the Cafe Britt site.

 We think this is the perfect gift because it is such a traditional Costa Rican item, it actually has a use, and some are beautifully made.

 You can find chorreadors at most gift shops throughout the country.

 This is a cheap and easy little gift that can be purchased at every grocery store.